johnbywater/quantdsl/README.md

 Installation
 ------------

-To install Quant DSl, install the `quantdsl` Python package.
+To install *Quant DSl*, install the `quantdsl` *Python* package.

 ```
 pip install quantdsl
 ```

-If you are operating behind a corporate firewall, then you may need to download the distribution file and then use the path to the downloaded file instead of the just name of the package.
+If you are operating behind a corporate firewall, then you may need to [download the distribution](https://pypi.python.org/pypi/quantdsl) and then use the path to the downloaded file instead of the package name.

 ```
 pip install C:\Downloads\quantdsl-0.0.0.tar.gz
 ```

-To avoid disturbing your system's site packages, it is recommended to install Quant DSL into a new virtual Python environment, using *[Virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)*.
+To avoid disturbing your system's site packages, it is recommended to install *Quant DSL* into a new virtual *Python* environment, using *[Virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)*.

 *Quant DSl* depends on *NumPy* and *SciPy*.
 On *Linux* systems these should be automatically installed as dependencies.

 *Windows* users may not be able to install *NumPy* and *SciPy* because they do not have a compiler installed.
-If so, one solution would be to install the *[Python(x,y)](https://code.google.com/p/pythonxy/wiki/Downloads?tm=2)* distribution of *Python*, so that you have *NumPy* *SciPy*, and then create a virtual environment with the `--system-site-packages` option of `virtualenv` so that *NumPy* and *SciPy* will be available in your virtual environment.
-If you are using PythonXY v2.6, you will need to install virtualenv with the `easy_install` program that comes with PythonXY.
-If you get bogged dow, the simpler alternative is to install Quant DSL directly into your PythonXY installation, using `easy_install quantdsl` (or `pip install quantdsl` if `pip` is available).
+If so, one solution would be to install the *[PythonXY](https://code.google.com/p/pythonxy/wiki/Downloads?tm=2)* distribution of *Python*, so that you have *NumPy* *SciPy*, and then create a virtual environment with the `--system-site-packages` option of `virtualenv` so that *NumPy* and *SciPy* will be available in your virtual environment.
+If you are using *PythonXY* v2.6, you will need to install virtualenv with the `easy_install` program that comes with *PythonXY*.
+If you get bogged dow, the simpler alternative is to install *Quant DSL* directly into your *PythonXY* installation, using `easy_install quantdsl` (or `pip install quantdsl` if `pip` is available).

 Getting Started